 SOC containers are well-known for their reliability and flexibility within the shipping industry.
-In this blog, we explore three of the biggest benefits of SOCs as well as how you can avoid demurrage and detention fees effectively.
-By the end of the piece, you’ll find new and innovative methods to improve your container operations with ease.
-You’ll also gain insight into our new market report.
+In this blog, we explore three of the biggest benefits of SOCs and how they help you avoid demurrage and detention fees.

 The shipping industry has undergone tremendous development over the years.
 Containers, for example, have become the backbone of the industry.
 Each day, these containers go through several interactions between the point of loading and the point of destination.
 And this comes with added complexity and cost.